1.01 Definitions. In this By-law and all other By-laws of the Association, unless the context otherwise requires;

 20.02 Investments.
 The Executive Committee, or any Committee of Officers authorized to do so by the Executive Committee, may invest the funds of the Association in such manner as the Executive Committee or such Committee shall in its judgment determine, without being limited to those investments to which trustees are restricted by law.

 21.01 The business of the Association will be conducted in English.
 Chapters may conduct their activities in the language they see fit.

 22.01 The Association may be dissolved only at a Special Meeting of Members called for that purpose.
 Quorum at such a Special Meeting shall require the presence of a majority of Officers.

 23.01 Attendees.
-Any person who wishes to attend the Biennial Conference may do so if they comply with the rules or regulations set by the Conference Organizers in consultation with the Conference Committee.
+Any person who wishes to attend the Biennial Conference may do so if they comply with the rules or regulations set by the Conference Organizers in consultation with the Conferences and Events Committee.